adamsilver/adamsilver.io-jekyll/index.md

 My mission is to enhance people's lives by designing [simple](/articles/embracing-simplicity/), human and [inclusive experiences](/articles/designing-inclusively/) on the web.

+## Join my newsletter

+If you like designing simple, human and inclusive experiences on the web, sign up for my private mailing list.
+I'll send you something useful once a month.

+{% include signUpForm.html %}

 ## Books

 I've written a little book about maintainable css and because I'm so creative I called it [MaintainableCSS](http://maintainablecss.com) :).
 And I'm in the middle of writing my next book so stay tuned.